Actasidiot/EFIFSTR/README.md

 pip install editdistance edit_distance conda install tensorflow-gpu=1.15
 ```
+We reuse some code from [ASTER](https://github.com/bgshih/aster), which is derived from Tensorflow Object Detection API.

 ### build the custom operators and protobuf files
   1. Go to `c_ops/` and run `build.sh` to build the custom operators